-With the rock and roll craze begining to sweep the nation, J.P. became interested in recording and songwriting and by the late 1950s, he had recorded some of his material, including "Begar to a King" , "Crazy Blues" and "The Purple People Eater Meets The Witch Doctor", but none of them caught on.
+With the Rock 'n' Roll craze beginning to sweep the nation, J.P. became interested in recording and songwriting and by the late 1950s, he had recorded some of his material, including "Begar to a King" , "Crazy Blues" and "The Purple People Eater Meets The Witch Doctor", but none of them caught on.
 All of that would change after he recorded a song called "Chantilly Lace", a basic production with rhythm section, rocking saxophone and Richardson half singing and talking the vocals in his deep, radio-trained voice.
 Bells were used to simulate the ringing of a telephone.
-The song became a local hit and was picked up by Mercury Records in the summer of 1958.
+The song became a local hit and was picked up by Mercury Records in the Summer of 1958.
 By the Fall, it had climbed to the national Top Ten.
-Richardson followed the record with another novelty song called "Big Bopper’s Wedding," but it was only a moderate hit by January, 1959.
+Richardson followed the record with another novelty song called "Big Bopper’s Wedding", but it was only a moderate hit by January, 1959.

-Richardson had signed on to many tours to promote his record, including "the Winter Dance Party", along with Buddy Holly and Ritchie Valens.
-The tour was scheduled to play in remote locations throughout mid-west United States, and the area was suffering through a harsh winter.
-Their bus developed heating system trouble and when the tour rolled into Clear Lake Iowa, Buddy Holly chartered a plane to fly his band to the next gig.
-J.P. approached Buddy's bass player, Waylon Jennings, and asked for Jennings seat on the plane so that he could get some rest and a doctors appointment.
+Richardson had signed on to many tours to promote his record, including the Winter Dance Party, along with Buddy Holly and Ritchie Valens.
+The tour was scheduled to play in remote locations throughout mid-west United States, and the area was suffering through a harsh Winter.
+Their bus developed heating system trouble and when the tour rolled into Clear Lake, Iowa, Buddy Holly chartered a plane to fly his band to the next gig.
+J.P. approached Buddy's bass player, Waylon Jennings, and asked for his seat on the plane so that he could get some rest and to a doctors appointment.
 Waylon agreed and gave his seat to Richardson, a move that would save Jennings' life.
-The plane took off from Mason City Airport around 1:00 the morning of February 3rd, 1959, and crashed 8 miles after takeoff, killing The Big Bopper, Buddy Holly, Ritchie Valens, and the pilot, Roger Peterson.
+The plane took off from Mason City Airport around 1 AM on the morning of February 3rd, 1959, and crashed eight miles after takeoff, killing The Big Bopper, Buddy Holly, Ritchie Valens, and the pilot, Roger Peterson.

 In January, 2007, JP's son Jay requested that his father's body be exhumed and an autopsy be performed to settle the rumors that a gun was fired or that Richardson may have initially survived the crash.
 The autopsy was performed by Dr. Bill Bass, a forensic anthropologist at the University of Tennessee, Knoxville.
 Dr. Bass found that there were no signs of foul play.
 JP Richardson had suffered a broken neck, a crushed skull and smashed rib cage, all of which would have killed him instantly.
 The doctor would conclude: He didn't crawl away.
 He didn't walk away from the plane".